MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 ---
-title: Requirements and limitations - AI Builder | Microsoft Docs
+title: Requirements and limitations for a form processing model - AI Builder | Microsoft Docs
 description: Describes the requirements and limitations of form processing models in AI Builder.
 author: JoeFernandezMS
 ms.service: aibuilder